Chuck Versus the Other Guy

 "Chuck Versus the Other Guy" is the thirteenth episode of Chuck's third season, and originally aired on April 5, 2010.
 Sarah and Shaw are ordered to track down the Director by Beckman, but Chuck has misgivings over whether Shaw can be trusted after the revelation that Sarah killed his wife.

 Plot summary

-Main Plot

 As the episode opens, Shaw has taken Sarah to a warehouse where he claims the Director has been tracked.
-The two break into the facility and Shaw leads her down into its lower levels, where he deliberately separates from Sarah and leaves her alone to find video equipment playing a looped recording of the film shown to him by the Director.
-Sarah recognizes it as her red test, and Shaw reveals to her that the woman she killed was his wife, Evelyn.
+Shaw reveals to her that the woman she killed was his wife, Evelyn.
 He tells the stunned Sarah that he knows she wasn't to blame and that she was set up by her superiors to make the kill.
-Meanwhile, Chuck is panicking over Sarah's situation and turns to Casey for help, but Casey is still discouraged by civilian life.
-Chuck manages to convince him to help when Sarah's emergency locator activates.
-With contact information provided by Casey, Chuck launches an assault on the warehouse complex only to arrive and find Shaw hugging Sarah in apparent forgiveness.

-Back at Castle, Chuck is reprimanded by Beckman for his unauthorized use of the strike team, although Shaw defends his actions to protect his partner.
-Nonetheless, Beckman benches Chuck and orders Sarah and Shaw to Washington to head up the search for the Director.
+Back at Castle, Beckman benches Chuck and orders Sarah and Shaw to Washington to head up the search for the Director.
 Shaw finds the director, and Sarah chooses Chuck to help them apprehend him.

-Chuck is unsure of Shaw, but goes along with the attempt to apprehend the Director by breaking into his private elevator while Shaw provides security.
-Chuck and Sarah confront the Director, who reveals that the Ring has developed its own prototype of the Intersect Cipher, and carefully manipulates the situation to create a Mexican Standoff between Sarah, Chuck, and two of his operatives.
-He then reveals that they have walked into a trap when several additional Ring agents arrive and force Chuck and Sarah to stand down.
-Shaw arrives and kills the Director's men, and offers to cover their withdrawal while he retrieves the Cipher.
-The elevator doors close, leaving Chuck and Sarah outside as they hear a gunshot.
-However, after they leave the facility it is revealed that the entire incident was staged by the Director, and Shaw has in fact joined the Ring.
+Chuck and Sarah confront the Director, who reveals that the Ring has developed its own prototype of the Intersect Cipher.
+After they leave the facility, it is revealed that Shaw has joined the Ring.